Kh4n/url-shortener-unity/README.md

 Another idea is to have the cache servers communicate to each other as a swarm.
 This way, each server gets very high utilization and changes can be spread throughout a region without needing to duplicate the main database overseas as well.
 It is very difficult to say whether this approach is sufficient.
-I believe that given typical url shortening usage is in a burst: a user creates a shortened link, shares it, and it gets used a bunch of times.
+I believe that typical url shortening usage is in a burst: a user creates a shortened link, shares it, and it gets used a bunch of times.
 After a while, the link dies out and is either never used or only occasionally.
 For this sort of usage, this setup may be good enough.

 However, if the overseas usage is very high, you can duplicate the main server there, add some cache servers, and have the main servers communicate with each other to sync the new urls.